 Accredited Nebraska public libraries may apply.

-The applicant may partner with other types of libraries
+Applicants may partner with other types of libraries

-to provide a variety of work settings.
-Partnerships
+to provide a variety of work settings - partnerships

 with other public, school, academic, or special libraries

-Grant Amounts to be Awarded/Use of Funds
+Grant Amounts to be Awarded/Use

 Grant awards will range from $500